carlossuela576/AI-Classification-Model-to-Read-Sign-Language---Using-RNN-mediapipe-openCV-and-Tensorflow/README.md

-# AI Classification Modoel To Read Sign Language - Using RNN, MP, openCV, and TF
+# AI Classification Model To Read Sign Language - Using RNN, MP, openCV, and TF
 Estimate hand pose using MediaPipe (Python version).<br> This is a sample program that recognizes hand signs gestures and finger gestures with a simple MLP using the detected key points.